Consumer medicine information

 Systemically acting glucocorticoids.

-Occasionally side effects may occur which are typical for systemically acting glucocorticoids.
-These side effects, listed below, depend on the dosage, the period of treatment, concomitant or previous treatment with other glucocorticoids and the individual sensitivity.
+Occasionally side effects may occur which are typical for glucocorticoids, especially those which are systemically acting.
+These side effects, listed below, depend on the degree of systemic absorption, the dosage, the period of treatment and the concomitant or previous treatment with other glucocorticoids and the individual sensitivity.

 Immune system disorders.